-Relying on Your Kids Will Not Fulfill You
+Why Relying on Your Kids Can Leave You Feeling Unfulfilled

 The drive to have kids is something many people experience.
 We often think of this as a huge chapter in our lives, and we are right.
 Having kids is a big deal, but it is also one of the most challenging jobs in the world.
 We love them so much, but it is no secret that parents sometimes burn out.
 Being that needed by another person, never mind the sleep deprivation, is exhausting.
 We rely on our kids to bring us happiness, and while they do, our lives can’t be entirely fulfilled by them.
 Here are some reasons why.

 There is no doubt that the highs with kids are the best, but the lows are rough.
 Kids can make us happy, but they also stress us out and frustrate us more than anything else.
-The ups and downs are intense, so it can be hard to be completely fulfilled.
-According to a study from Princeton University and Stony Brook University, parents and nonparents have similar levels of life satisfaction.
-The difference is that parents experience more daily joy and stress than nonparents.1
+The ups and downs are intense, making it challenging to feel completely fulfilled.
+According to a study conducted by Princeton University and Stony Brook University, parents and non-parents report similar levels of life satisfaction.
+The difference is that parents experience more daily joy and stress than non-parents.1

 They’re Expensive

-Caring for children is expensive.
-This piece can add additional stress to your life.
+Raising children also comes with significant financial demands.
+This piece can add to the stress in your life.
 According to the 2015 Consumer Expenditures Survey, you can expect to spend almost $13,000 per child per year in a middle-income family with two kids.
-This number can be staggering and leads to about $284,570 for one child born in 2015 if you consider inflation.2,3
+This number can be staggering, leading to approximately $284,570 for a child born in 2015, considering inflation.2,3

 You Need to Recognize Your Other Dreams